 - Mike Trout career earnings: $198 million

-Gerrit Cole, Anthony Rendon among highest MLB salaries
+Gerrit Cole, Trea Turner among highest paid players in MLB

 It should come as no surprise that the New York Yankees are responsible for shelling out one of the largest MLB contracts.
 Until New York signed Scherzer, All-Star pitcher Gerrit Cole was the highest-paid player in baseball.